Matra: Overview

 During 1945, Matra (Mécanique Aviation Traction) was established, immediately beginning development of an ambitious twin-engine aircraft intended to be the fastest propeller-driven plane in the world.
-In 1951, the sound barrier was broken in horizontal flight for the first time in Europe, by an aircraft using a Matra-built engine.
+In 1951, the sound barrier was broken in horizontal flight for the first time in Europe by an aircraft using a Matra-built engine.
 During 1961, Matra became involved in the early European space programme, having been appointed as the first prime contractor for satellites.

 During 1963, French businessman Jean-Luc Lagardère was appointed CEO of Matra; he would be a key figure at the company for the following three decades.
 At the time of Lagardère's appointment, the firm had a workforce of 1,450.
 During 1964, Matra became the owner of car manufacturer Automobiles René Bonnet.
 For a time, Matra was largely centred around its vehicle division, Matra Automobiles.
 However, within a decade, Matra had sold its road car division to American-owned car manufacturer Chrysler Europe, having shifted focus onto its other growing business activities.

-During the 1970s, Lagardère pursued an overall strategy of merging Matra with various other companies, or acquiring them outright, to build up a sizable group around the Matra brand.
+During the 1970s, Lagardère pursued an overall strategy of merging Matra with various other companies, or acquiring them outright, to build up a conglomerate under the Matra brand.
 Throughout the 1970s, the company strengthened and grew its position within the aerospace sector, which had been viewed as a core business of Matra.
 One such company was the electrical equipment manufacturer Électronique Moderne de l’Oise, which became Matra Électronique following its acquisition during 1975.
 That same year, the National Centre for Space Studies (CNES) and the European Space Agency (ESA) awarded a contract to Matra for the loading bay of the new Ariane expendable launch system.

 Over several decades, Matra diversified into media, weaponry, aeronautics, automobiles, music distribution, and various other state of the art technologies.
 During 1981, Matra ventured into media activities via the purchase of the Hachette publishing company.
 Matra invested in several fields of transportation during the 1980s and 1990s.
 It produced a fiberglass 14 ft sailing dinghy with an innovative double-bottom, self-bailing hull, called "Capricorne".
 Though several hundred were sold and a class association briefly existed, it was unable to gain much market share against the better established International 420.
 During 1983, Matra launched an automatic (driverless) light rubber-tyred metro, the Véhicule Automatique Léger.
 It later attempted to produce a personal rapid transit system, which it named "Aramis".
 Matra also manufactured a range of electric bicycles and electric scooters.
 Matra i-step Runner, Tourer and Force as well as Matra i-flow in Romorantin.
 Matra developed and released a personal computer, the Alice.